isomerpages/nlb-launch/_eoa-pages/Overview of ASEAN Countries/ASEAN countries Political Structures.md

 ---
-title: ASEAN countries - Political Structures
+title: ASEAN countries Political Structures
-permalink: /asean-countries/know/overview-of-asean-countries/asean-countries-political-structures/
+permalink: /eoa/overview-asean/asean-countries-political-structures/
 breadcrumb: ASEAN countries - Political Structures
+description: ""
 ---

 <img src="/images/asean-countries/ASEAN-countries-Political-structures.jpg" alt="political structures banner" style="width:800px;" />

 This is a selection of resources on political structures in ASEAN countries available from the [NLB catalogue](http://catalogue.nlb.gov.sg/){:target="_blank"} or the Internet and is not meant to be an exhaustive list.